-The official size of the Rink shall be 60 m (197 ft) long and 25 m to 30 m (82 ft to 98 ft, 5 in) wide.
-The corners shall be rounded in the arc of a circle with a radius of 7.0 m to 8.50 m (23 ft to 28 ft).
-Any deviations from these dimensions for any IIHF competition require IIHF approval.
+The official size of the Rink shall be 60 m long and 26 m to 30 m wide.
+The corners shall be rounded in the arc of a circle with a radius of 7.0 m to 8.50 m.
+Any deviations from these dimensions for any IIHF competition require IIHF approval. \rightarrow For more information refer to Appendix VI - Infographics.